-Ethernet loopback tests are performed using the tools oam ethernet domain association mep on-demand loopback command.
+Ethernet loopback tests are performed using the tools oam ethcfm domain association mep ondemand loopback command.
 See Performing an Ethernet CFM loopback test for more information.
-A

-MEP can only have a single active LBM test executing at a specific time.
+A MEP can only have a single active LBM test executing at a specific time.
 A MEP stores one test result, and the subsequent test results are overwritten.